EdenwareApps/Megacubo/README.md

 Please, feel free to contribute to the project by opening a discussion under Issues section or sending your PR.

-You can help us by [improving translations](https://github.com/efoxbr/megacubo/tree/master/www/nodejs-project/lang) and the [known channel names list](https://github.com/efoxbr/world-tv-channels).
+You can help us by [improving/creating translations](https://github.com/efoxbr/megacubo/tree/master/www/nodejs-project/lang) and the [known channel names list for your country](https://github.com/efoxbr/world-tv-channels).